Stand up for the facts!

 The human rights report is just one way the U.S. assesses other countries.
 The intelligence community has its own version in its annual threat assessment.
 Russia figures prominently in the 2021 installment.

 It devotes an entire section to Russia, saying, "Moscow will continue to employ a variety of tactics this year meant to undermine U.S. influence, develop new international norms and partnerships, divide Western countries and weaken Western alliances, and demonstrate Russia’s ability to shape global events as a major player in a new multipolar international order."

 Vance said that Biden risks war with Russia because Putin doesn’t "believe in transgender rights."

-There is a risk of war, but it is due to Russia’s focus on Ukraine’s ties to the west and the buildup of Russian forces along Ukraine’s border.
+There is a risk of war, but it is because of Russia’s focus on Ukraine’s ties to the west and the buildup of Russian forces along Ukraine’s border.

 The State Department noted the threats against transgender people as one issue among many in a report on human rights.
 It gave much more space to the danger posed by Russia’s military policies in its most recent annual threat assessment.

 The risk of war in Ukraine is not affected by Putin’s attitude toward transgender rights.